no-more-secrets/parsco/README.md

 parser<T> bracketed( parser<L> l, parser<T> p, parser<R> r );
 ```

-The `try_ignore` parser will try running the given parser but ig-
+The `try_ignore` parser will try running the given parser but ignore
-nore the result if it succeeds.
+the result if it succeeds.
 As with `try_`, it will still
 succeed if the given parser fails, though it will return a
 `result_t` in an error state instead of failing the parent
 parser.